FilipGembec-dev/FPGA-computer-vision/README.md

 Due to ease of implementation and demonstration, the video interface and image formatting is done by an external SbC(Raspberry pi 4).
 The formatted data is inputted into the FPGA by a shift register.
 The details about the input device and its details can be found on: <Link pending>

+The raw verilog file can be found: NeuralNetwork ALU 25.4.2022.srcs => sources_1/new => ModularNeuralNet.v

+And the XDC file: NeuralNetwork ALU 25.4.2022.srcs => constrs_1/new => io2.xdc